 The German Studies Department recommends Mount Holyoke’s exchange partner in Germany, the University of Leipzig.
 Mount Holyoke may nominate students to study for a full academic year or spring semester:

-- Universität Leipzig: Mount Holyoke students may apply to study on exchange at the University of Leipzig for a full academic year or for second semester.
+- Universität Leipzig: Eligible students who qualify for need-based financial aid on the basis of the cost of the exchange are guaranteed Laurel Fellowships.
 The number of exchange places is limited (generally two to four students per year), but the College typically is able to nominate all qualified students.
 Application for the exchange is open to qualified students regardless of their financial-aid status.
 The exchange student pays a reduced tuition rate to MHC; no tuition is paid to Leipzig.
-Students on need-based financial aid are guaranteed Laurel Fellowships.
+Mount Holyoke students may apply to study on exchange at the University of Leipzig for a full academic year or for the second semester.
 At Leipzig's discretion, MHC may designate one exchange student to receive a stipend from the University to help cover living expenses.
 Students selected for the exchange are also eligible for one of three Barrett Travel Awards ($1,000.00 each) to cover travel expenses and may also apply for an Evelyn Finkbeiner Fellowship Award for Study Abroad.

 Students may also choose to apply to one of the other approved programs in a German-speaking country.